eclipse-ibeji/freyja/cloud_connectors/azure/mqtt_connector/README.md

 1. Set the name to `KEYVAULT_SETTINGS`, and the value to `@Microsoft.KeyVault(SecretUri={YOUR_ADT_INSTANCE_URI_SECRET_IN_KEY_VAULT})`

-1. Replace the placeholder `{YOUR_ADT_INSTANCE_URI_SECRET_IN_KEY_VAULT}` with the secret URI to your `ADT-INSTANCE-URL` secret in Key Vault obtained from step 3 of [Azure Key Vault](#azure-key-vault).
+1. Replace the placeholder `{YOUR_ADT_INSTANCE_URI_SECRET_IN_KEY_VAULT}` with the secret URI to your `ADT-INSTANCE-URL` secret in Key Vault obtained from step 3 of [Azure Key Vault](#1-azure-key-vault).
 To find the URI to your `ADT-INSTANCE-URL` secret, click on your Key Vault then Secrets.
 Click on ADT-INSTANCE-URL -> Current version, and copy the secret identifier.

-### Enable Managed System Identity in Azure Function App
+### 4. Enable Managed System Identity in Azure Function App

 Your Azure Function App will need the Azure Digital Twins Data Owner role to read/write to your Azure Digital Twin instances.
-Also your Function App will need the Key Vault Reader role to read the `ADT-INSTANCE-URL` secret you had set up in step 3 of [Azure Key Vault](#azure-key-vault).
+Also your Function App will need the Key Vault Reader role to read the `ADT-INSTANCE-URL` secret you had set up in step 3 of [Azure Key Vault](#1-azure-key-vault).

 1. Navigate to the homepage of your Azure Function App.